 - The Opioid Crisis Wake-Up Call, 2018, Dave Chase.
 Another powerful look at how administratively and structurally our health care system is failing us and how it can be fixed.

 - The Rise and Fall of Modern Medicine, James Le Fanu, MD., 2012.
+You have to start with understanding why and how Western medicine became so successful in areas of infectious disease, and surgery etc. before you could ever understand how it came to overextend itself and pretend to have answers it did not have and create the dysfunctional mess it is today.
 This book puts in perspective the whole story of the successes of Western Medicine and the resulting hubris, which presently has culminated in a completely dysfunctional system that is the biggest economic parasite of all time.
 A tapeworm on the American economy as Warren Buffett called it.

 To be continued… I will keep updating this Bibliography with more titles.

 The central themes of this bibliography are medicine, nutrition, and the flawed paradigm of medical research.
 I keep the focus on the dysfunction of the existing system, because it is the first requirement for finding solutions.